3DCoded/Happy-Hare/Blobbing-and-Stringing.md

 <br>

-### ✅ Step 4: Calibrate ooze reduction (with dirty nozzle)
+### ✅ Step 4: Calibrate residual filament (with dirty nozzle)

-Now that the nozzle is “dirty” and simulating the left over material after a filament ejection, it is time to calibrate the ooze reduction variable.
+Now that the nozzle is “dirty” and simulating the left over material after a filament ejection, it is time to calibrate the residual filament parameter.

-To do this, run the below command, with no parameters.
+To do this, run the below command, with no arguments.

 > MMU\_CALIBRATE\_TOOLHEAD
 ```
 ...blah blah blah...
 -----------------------------------
 Calibration Results (dirty nozzle):
-> toolhead_ooze_reduction: 3.0 (currently: 3.4)
+> toolhead_residual_filament: 3.0 (currently: 3.4)
 -----------------------------------
 New calibrated ooze reduction active until restart.
 Update mmu_parameters.cfg to persist
 ```